 Just an hour south of Memphis, Tennessee, Oxford has been touted as the Cultural Mecca of the South, and for good reason.
 The area’s roots in literary heritage run deep: Visit Rowan Oak, the historic home of award-winning author William Faulkner, then check out the nationally acclaimed bookstore Square Books.
 Among the boutiques and shops, visitors will find the oldest department store in the South.
 Locals and visitors find themselves immersed in an exceptional culinary experience that offers a wide variety of cuisine that can satisfy any craving.
 From classic comfort food to international dishes to famous gas station chicken on a stick, Oxford does not fall short in delivering a chef-driven experience.

 Chef Jon Davis was raised by his grandmother, Marene, in Memphis.
 Growing up, home-cooked pinto beans and cast iron skillet cornbread were delightful after-school snacks, shaping Davis’ understanding that the best dishes were crafted from simple, quality ingredients.
 After attending the University of Mississippi and finding his way into a kitchen with chef John Currence, there was simply no going back.
-Since then, Davis has moved through the culinary world and working in a variety of restaurants in the industry, now finding his home in Saint Leo in Oxford where his focus is Italian cuisine.
-Davis showcases that his choice of simple ingredients isn’t an age-old practice, but an application of mindfulness toward the food put on our tables for friends, family, and ourselves.
+Since then, Davis has moved through the culinary world and worked in a variety of restaurants, before finding his current home at Saint Leo in Oxford where his focus is Italian cuisine.
+Davis’ choice of simple ingredients isn’t an age-old practice, but an application of mindfulness toward the food put on our tables for friends, family, and ourselves.